 Download the Disneyland Paris app

 There’s a lot you can do now on the Disneyland Paris app!
-One of the most useful functions is that you can make restaurant reservations 60 days ahead of your visit, which previously required making an international call to France or booking through an obscure web link.
+One of the most useful functions is that you can make restaurant reservations up to 2 months (or 12 months if you are staying at a Disney Hotel) ahead of your visit, which previously required making an international call to France.

-Other functions on the Disneyland Paris app include checking attraction wait times, searching for Selfie Spot locations, creating a Wishlist to help plan out your visit or paying for Premier Access.
+Other functions on the Disneyland Paris app include checking attraction wait times, searching for character Meet & Greet locations, creating a Wishlist to help plan out your visit or paying for Premier Access.

 Disneyland Paris Attractions